EBI-Metagenomics/genomes-catalogue-pipeline/README.md

-# MGnify genomes analysis pipeline
+# MGnify genomes catalogue pipeline

 [MGnify](https://www.ebi.ac.uk/metagenomics/) A pipeline to perform taxonomic and functional annotation and to generate a catalogue from a set of isolate and/or metagenome-assembled genomes (MAGs) using the workflow described in the following publication: